vivienjyin/phase1RMD/README.md

 ## Simulate operating characteristics

 Function SimRMDEFF(), in the package, runs simulations for an adaptive, multistage phase I dose-finding design incorporating a continuous efficacy outcome and toxicity data from multiple treatment cycles.
+Non-informative priors are used by default so that the estimation is largely dependent on data, but we reserve an option for user to specify a prior.
+The user can specify the prior distributions of the model parameters using argument \texttt{control}: \texttt{beta.dose} represents the dose effect, \texttt{beta.cycle} represents the cycle effect, \texttt{gamma} represents the random effect (random intercept), \texttt{s2.gamma} represents the variance of random effects, and \texttt{s2.epsilon} represents the variance of measurement errors.
+Without historical data to construct priors, non-informative priors can be used so that the estimation is largely dependent on data.
+The default choice is Normal priors for fixed effects and Inverse Gamma priors for variance parameters, and the users can modify the default priors in the \texttt{control} argument.
+To update the prior with data and draw posterior inference for the parameters, the MCMC algorithm is implemented, and the user can specify the MCMC parameters including \texttt{iter}: number of MCMC iterations; \texttt{burnin}: number of burn-ins; \texttt{thin}: thinning parameter and \texttt{chains}: number of chains.
+The \texttt{parm} function specifies the type of the prior distribution and its distribution parameters.
+Two types of distributions (‘normal’ and ‘invgamma’) are available, for which \texttt{mean} and \texttt{var} parameters are specified for the normal distribution; and \texttt{shape} and \texttt{scale}scale parameters are specified for the inverse gamma (‘invgamma’) distribution.

 ### Define prior distribution and toxicity matrix for simulation
 ```